dtcenter/METplus/docs/Users_Guide/glossary.rst

      | *Default:*  %Y%m%d

    LOG_TIMESTAMP_USE_DATATIME
      True/False.
 Determines which time to use for the log filenames.
-If True, use :term:`INIT_BEG` if :term:`LOOP_BY` is INIT or :term:`VALID_BEG` if LOOP_BY is VALID.
+If True, use :term:`INIT_BEG` if LOOP_BY is INIT or :term:`VALID_BEG` if LOOP_BY is VALID.
 If False, use current time.

      | *Used by:*  All
      | *Family:*  [config]